microsoft/WhatTheHack/XXX-MLOpsFromScratch/README.md

 1. Azure subscription.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/).

-2. Azure Machine Learning service workspace.
-It is a foundational resource in the cloud that you use to experiment, train, and deploy machine learning models.
+2. [Azure Machine Learning service workspace](https://ml.azure.com/) - It is a foundational resource in the cloud that you use to experiment, train, and deploy machine learning models.